n0n3tt0Tech/Banking-App/README.md

 8. Visit the app at `http://127.0.0.1:8000/`.

+9. Ngrok(Recommended):

-9. To acess via https, use ngrok.
+   To acess via https, use ngrok.
 Make sure your app is running.
 Go to ngrok, and run the command:
       ```bash
     ngrok http 8000
     ```